Sigur Rós: Vonlenska

 Vonlenska differs from both natural and constructed languages used for human communication.
 It consists of strings of meaningless syllables containing non-lexical vocables and phonemes.
 There is no grammatical relation between or among syllables, nor are they accompanied by clearly defined word boundaries.
 Vonlenska emphasizes the phonological and emotive qualities of human vocalizations, and it uses the melodic and rhythmic elements of singing without the conceptual content of language.
 In this way, it is similar to the use of scat singing in vocal jazz and puirt à beul in traditional Irish folk music and Scottish.
 The band's website describes it as "a form of gibberish vocals that fits to the music".

+Musical style and influences

+Sigur Rós's music has been described as post-rock, and dream pop.
+Early influences for the band included British bands Spiritualized, the Verve, Ride, and Irish band My Bloody Valentine.
+The Scottish dream pop band Cocteau Twins was often cited as an influence on Birgisson early in his career; in fact he had not heard their music, but in an interview noted he was introduced to it subsequently by Alex Somers and remarked of the band "they're so good, man!".